dotnet/dotnet-docker/samples/snippets/installing-dotnet.md

 ## Installing from dotnet-install script

 A set of [installation scripts](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script) are provided to conveniently install .NET Core on Linux with Bash or Windows with PowerShell.
-These scripts can be thought of as a happy medium between the two previously mentioned approaches (binary archive and package manager).
-They fill a gap on systems where the desired .NET Core release is not available through a package manager.
+These scripts can be thought of as a happy medium between the two previously mentioned approaches (binary archive link and package manager).
+They fill a gap on systems where the desired .NET Core release is not available through a package manager and you don't want to deal with the cost of maintaining a direct link to a binary package.
 With the installation script, you have flexibility in specifying which version gets installed.
 You can install a specific version such as 3.0.1, the latest of a release channel such as the latest 3.0 patch, etc.

-In addition to installing .NET Core, you'll also need to ensure the the [prerequisites](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md) are installed.
+In addition to installing .NET Core, you'll also need to ensure that the [prerequisites](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md) are installed.
 The [.NET Core Dockerfiles](https://github.com/dotnet/dotnet-docker) also demonstrate how that can be done.

 Example (Linux):